openshift/enhancements/enhancements/dns/plugins.md

 ### Implementation Details/Notes/Constraints

-If `Forwarders` consists of more than one `Forwarder`, longest suffix match will be used to determine the `Forwarder`.
-For example, if there are two `Forwarders`, one for foo.com and one for a.foo.com, and the query is for www.a.foo.com, it will be routed to the a.foo.com `Forwarder`.
+If `ForwardPlugin` consists of more than one `ForwardPlugin`, longest suffix match will be used to determine the `ForwardPlugin`.
+For example, if there are two `ForwardPlugins`, one for foo.com and one for a.foo.com, and the query is for www.a.foo.com, it will be routed to the a.foo.com `ForwardPlugin`.

-A maximum of 15 `Nameservers` is allowed per `Forwarder`.
+A maximum of 15 `Nameservers` is allowed per `ForwardPlugin`.

-The cluster-dns-operator will generate the `forward` portion of `configmap/dns-default` based on `Forwarders` of `dnses.operator.openshift.io` instead of `forward` being statically defined.
+The cluster-dns-operator will generate the `forward` plugin configuration of `configmap/dns-default` based on `ForwardPlugin` of `dnses.operator.openshift.io` instead of `forward` being statically defined.
 To achieve this:

 1. The [default](https://github.com/openshift/cluster-dns-operator/blob/master/assets/dns/configmap.yaml) ConfigMap
 asset and associated code from the [manifests pkg](https://github.com/openshift/cluster-dns-operator/blob/master//pkg/manifests/manifests.go#L70:6) should be removed.

 2. The [desiredDNSConfigMap](https://github.com/openshift/cluster-dns-operator/blob/master/pkg/operator/controller/controller_dns_configmap.go)
-function must be modified to create a ConfigMap type with a `forward` configuration based on `Forwarder`.
+function must be modified to create a ConfigMap type with a `forward` configuration based on `ForwardPlugin`.
-If `Forwarder` is not present or an invalid `Forwarder` is provided, the ConfigMap will contain `forward . /etc/resolv.conf`.
-Otherwise, desiredDNSConfigMap will use the provided `Forwarder` to construct the forwarding configuration and use `/etc/resolv.conf` as a resolver of last resort.
+If `ForwardPlugin` is not present or an invalid `ForwardPlugin` is provided, the ConfigMap will contain `forward . /etc/resolv.conf`.
+Otherwise, desiredDNSConfigMap will use the provided `ForwardPlugin` to construct the forwarding configuration and use `/etc/resolv.conf` as a resolver of last resort.
 For example:

 ```yaml